 - Takeaway the details.
 Stripping back the details can open up new possibilities.
 This also allows us to consider the negative shapes and use this area well.

 - Colours can compare or contrast.
 The colour wheel matters as IKEA demonstrate with opposites on the wheel.
-BP's logo, controversial for hinting at environment in its use of green, uses an analogous scheme with just one dominate colour.
+BP's logo, controversial for hinting at the environment in its use of green, uses an analogous scheme with just one dominant colour.

 - Think about the psychology of colour.
 As mentioned, green is used to depict environmental organisations, blue is often found in financial markets and dark purple is linked to Cadburys' Pantone 2685C.

 - Monochrome can be stylish and effective, either alone or with one contrast colour.

 - Always mull it over.
 And run a poll on your social media if you like.
 You may want to do a poll that asks pertinent questions on the previous points above.
 This helps people voting for what they perceive as the best without thinking why.